Azure/AzureStackHCI-EvalGuide/nested/steps/2a_ManagementInfraGUI.md

 * Windows Server 2019 Evaluation
 * Windows 10 Enterprise Evaluation (x64)
-* Azure Stack HCI Public Preview
+* Azure Stack HCI 20H2
 * Windows Admin Center

 Before downloading, create a new folder on your AzSHCIHost001 machine, to contain the downloaded ISO files.